mhered/DIY-reflow-oven/README.md

 # DIY reflow oven

-Inspired in [this video](https://www.youtube.com/watch?v=asZ1zhef8Ss) (see also the [blog post](https://www.digikey.com/en/maker/projects/how-to-build-a-solder-reflow-oven/6c52df4782084f8d97c62d1349df058f)) but the BOM was too expensive
+Inspired in [this video](https://www.youtube.com/watch?v=asZ1zhef8Ss) (see also the [blog post](https://www.digikey.com/en/maker/projects/how-to-build-a-solder-reflow-oven/6c52df4782084f8d97c62d1349df058f)), but I thought the BOM was too expensive.
+I used also [this video](https://www.youtube.com/watch?v=k9xzGO0SVg0) as inspiration, which discusses temperature curves, and includes a custom controller PCB.

 Bought the following elements instead: